skypjack/entt/docs/md/meta.md

 ## Policies: the more, the less

-Policies are a kind of compile-time directives that can be used when recording reflection information.<br/>
+Policies are a kind of compile-time directives that can be used when registering reflection information.<br/>
 Their purpose is to require slightly different behavior than the default in some specific cases.
 For example, when reading a given data member, its value is